goldblocx/api/docs/products/energy.md

 ## 3. Loading Energy Transaction Groupped by Days

-From the point of reconciliations there is a need to calculate aggregated transaction reports by days.
-This allows to see how many transactions where loaded per day and which the value was produced.
+In order to perform accurate reconciliation, transaction reports need to be aggregated by date.
+This allows to see how many transactions were loaded per day and the value that was generated.

 ### REQUEST: